Electra City Tower

 Adv.
 Maya Carmi Lubartovski specializes in real estate taxation.
 Inter alia, Maya advises clients in relation to all tax aspects of complex real estate transactions, including urban renewal transactions, combination transactions, sales of apartments with building rights, and more.

 Maya also engages in tax planning, handles pre-ruling applications, and composes legal opinions and articles on the subject of real estate taxation.
+In addition, Maya represents clients during discussions with the tax authorities.

 Prior to joining our firm in 2024, Maya worked for about 14 years at a leading real estate taxation firm, where she headed the department.